levinrockx/10-day-challenge/README.md

-# 10-Day Challenge: Day 1 & Day 2 Highlights
+# 🚀 10-Day Coding Challenge: Day 1–3 Highlights

-## Overview
+## 📖 Overview

-This repository contains my progress from the first two days of a personal coding challenge.
-It demonstrates basic interaction between frontend web development, Java, Node.js, and Electron.
+This repository documents my personal 10-day coding challenge journey, covering a variety of concepts across frontend development, backend logic, and cross-language integrations.
+Each day adds a new layer of learning.

 ---

-## Day One: Follow-Me Dots
+## 🟠 Day 1: Follow-Me Dots (Frontend Fun)

-- Created an interactive HTML page with JavaScript.
+- Built an interactive HTML page using **vanilla JavaScript**.
-- The page displays red and blue dots that follow the user's mouse movements dynamically.
+- Implemented **red and blue dots** that dynamically follow the user's mouse movements.
-- Demonstrates DOM manipulation and event handling in JavaScript.
+- Practiced **DOM manipulation**, **CSS styling**, and **event-driven logic**.

+📸 *Features Demonstrated:*
+- Event listeners (`mousemove`)
+- Real-time UI updates
+- Visual effects using absolute positioning

 ---

-## Day Two: Java Integration & Electron Window
+## 🔵 Day 2: Java + Node.js + Electron

-- Developed a simple Java program that prints "Hello World".
+- Created a basic **Java program** that prints `"Hello World"`.
-- Executed the Java program using Node.js to demonstrate interoperability.
+- Used Node.js to execute the Java program via `child_process`.
-- Used Electron.js to run the Day One "Follow-Me Dots" webpage in a separate desktop window.
+- Launched the HTML page from Day 1 inside an **Electron** desktop app window.

-- Showcases how to combine web technologies with Java and desktop app development.
+🛠 *Technologies Used:*
+- `Java` (CLI)
+- `Node.js` (`child_process`)
+- `Electron` (desktop integration)

+---

+## 🟣 Day 3: Rule Engine (Modular Backend Logic)

+- Designed and implemented a lightweight **Rule Engine** in Node.js.
+- Defined **rules** and **actions** as separate objects, with rules referencing actions by name.
+- Enabled dynamic business logic evaluation using modular, testable components.

+🔁 *Example Rules Implemented:*
+- Every user must be assigned to a department.
+- Every department must have an associated quota.

+⚙️ *Features:*
+- Modular `rules` and `actions` mapping via string keys.
+- Conditions determine whether an action should be executed.
+- Clean separation of logic, useful for enterprise-grade configurations.

+🧠 *Learning Focus:*
+- Rule-based system design
+- Abstraction of business logic
+- Dynamic function mapping and evaluation